Six Month Core Program | June thru November, 2025

 Working with the Norse runes, photo by Jules Patigian (right).

-We meet in person for three long weekends in Central Vermont, 12pm Thursday - 12pm Sunday in May and October, and 12pm Wednesday - 12pm Sunday in June (the June immersion weekend coincides with Weaver Camp and includes one extra day for our Spider Threads cohort).
+We meet in person for three long weekends in Central Vermont in June, September, and November (the June immersion weekend coincides with Weaver Camp and includes one extra day for our Spider Threads cohort).
 We also have fun and interactive learning sessions hosted via Zoom once a month.
 These 2-hour sessions feature plenty of breakout discussions and experiential group activities.
 Our Spider Threads program curriculum includes:

 • Ethics, Consent and Discernment in Magic: Writing your personal Code of Honor